Protecting Language Generation Models via Invisible Watermarking

 Our goal is to protect text generation models against model extraction attacks.
 It enables the victim model owner or a third-party arbitrator to attribute the ownership of a suspect model that is distilled from the victim API.
 We leverage the secret knowledge that the extracted model learned from the victim model as a signature for attributing ownership.

-In a model extraction attack, the adversary $\mathcal{S}$ only has black-box access to the victim model's API $\mathcal{V}$ and queries it using an auxiliary unlabeled dataset.
+In a model extraction attack, the adversary, denoted as $\mathcal{S}$, only has black-box access to the victim model's API, denoted as $\mathcal{V}$.
+The adversary can query $\mathcal{V}$ using an auxiliary unlabeled dataset, but can only observe the text output and not the underlying probabilities produced by the API.
+As a result, the adversary receives the output of $\mathcal{V}$ as generation output or pseudo labels.
+The attacker's goal is to employ sequence-level knowledge distillation to replicate the functionality of $\mathcal{V}$.
+The model extraction attack is depicted in Figure \ref{fig:overview}(a).

 Our method does not aim to prevent model extraction attacks as we cannot prohibit the adversary from mimicking the behavior of a common user.
 Instead, we focus on verifying whether a suspect model has been trained from the output of the victim model API.
-If a suspect model distills well, it carries the signature from the victim.
+If a suspect model distills well, it carries the signature inherited from the victim.
 Otherwise, a suspect may not carry such a signature, and its generation quality will be noticeably inferior to the victim.

 During verification, we assume the presence of a third-party arbitrator (e.g., law enforcement) with white-box access to both the victim and suspect models, as well as a probing dataset.
 The arbitrator or model owner compares the output of the suspect model to the secret signal in the watermark with a key: if the output matches the watermark, the suspect model is verified as a stolen model.